matalina/tag-tally-docs/glossary.md

   order: 98
 ---

+## A

+**Advantage:** when rolling with advantage, you roll two dice and take the highest result.

 ## D

 **DC:** the number to roll above when deciding a success or fail of a given task or check.
 Typically stands for Difficulty Class.

 **Descriptor:** a word that describes your character, a trait or some other attribute that can be used as a tag to ease or hinder any appropriate roll.

+**Disadvantage:** when rolling with disadvantage, you roll two dice and thake the lowest result.

 ## E